-- All pupils at Selkirk High School are encouraged to get involved in as many extracurricular opportunities as possible. - Joining a club can be a lot of fun and an excellent way to make friends and add a range of different experiences to the school week.
-It's also a good way to have a calm and healthy lunchtime. - It can also help develop the SHS Golden Skills of Teamwork, Creativity, Problem Solving and Communication as well as having a Positive Attitude. - Every club also provides opportunities to put our School Values of Respect, Responsibility, Relationships and Resilience into action and break down barriers between groups of students and between different year groups.
+Joining a club can be a lot of fun and an excellent way to make friends and add a range of different experiences to the school week.
+It's also a good way to have a calm and healthy lunchtime.

+It can also help develop the SHS Golden Skills of Teamwork, Creativity, Problem Solving, Communication and Positivity.

+Every club also provides opportunities to put our School Values of Respect, Responsibility, Relationships and Resilience into action and break down barriers between groups of students and between different year groups.